I’ve been on Fiverr for a few months and recently I stopped receiving gig requests. What happened?

 Yes, this seems like a stupid question to ask.
 However, I would definitely check to make sure.
 This happened to me.
 Fiverr has rules in place to make sure gigs are still relevant.
 One problem I ran into was that no one sent me questions for a gig I posted for a long time.
 After I found this problem, the solution was to activate the gig.
 I felt dumb after it happened, but I know to keep an eye out for this in the future.

 Are you reading notes from Fiverr?

 The team at Fiverr is constantly updating the platform.
 Any change on the platform can make your gig less relevant.
 For example, let’s say Fiverr stopped using titles to produce search results.
-Your gig that was a top search result may be buried in results after this change.
-You may be on the 20th page post change.
-I know this is a made up example and Fiverr will likely never do this, but remember to keep an eye on what’s changing on the platform.
+Your gig was a top search result that may be buried in results after this change.
+You may be on the 20th-page after this change.
+I know this is a made-up example and Fiverr will likely never do this, but remember to keep an eye on what’s changing on the platform.

 Ask yourself how are buyers finding your gig?

 This aligns with reading notes from Fiverr.
 I always ask myself ‘what are people looking for?’
 I look at gigs with a lot of reviews.
 I search for gig titles on Google and Bing.
 I’m constantly trying to understand how buyers find gigs.
 If you figure this out, you will now how to get people to your gigs.
 To me, that’s half the battle.

 Using popular search terms in your gig title and description can mean more views.
 Ash is very accurate and use should use the Fiverr search engine as a tool to figure this out.

 The best way to find keywords for your gig is to use Fiverr search engine.
 Write your generic service title in the search box and look for different suggestions that come with it.
 They are the keywords that buyers usually search for that particular service.How to Find the Most Searched Keywords on Fiverr – Ash Knows